 Not all successful artists have or need a message.
 However, I think having one makes it more likely that your brand will resonate and inspire people through a deeper emotional connection.
 To me, that’s a strong characteristic of a good brand.

-Hopefully you know see how their life experiences brought all their elements together to make them Black Violin.
+Hopefully, you now see how their life experiences brought all their elements together to make them Black Violin.

 I wrote a blog recently about how to find that one thing that makes you unique so that you stand out.
 Clearly, Slick Rick and Black Violin have found the angles that work for them.

-There are some black artists who play the violin with hip hop:
+There are other musicians who play the violin with hip hop: